-I finally got out of my slouch and sat up to the edge of the couch, taking the bottle in my hands, pretending it had just then caught my interest.
-To be honest, it did warrant a second look; the writing on its label was highly decorative and hand-written, and something to be appreciated.
+I finally got out of my slouch and sat up to the edge of the couch, taking the apothecary bottle in my hands, pretending it had just then caught my interest.
+To be honest, it did warrant a second look; the calligraphy on its label was highly decorative and hand-written, and something to be appreciated.
 But the real point of this gesture was to see something.
 From the corner of my eye, I saw her watching me.

 “Let me smell it?”
 My gaze moved over to the arm she was leaning on the couch.

 “You have the bottle right there,” she said, tipping her head towards it.
 I glanced at it, smelling it one more time before putting the cap back on.
 Held it in my hand a moment longer.